 “It was one of those unforgettable moments you had to experience firsthand; there was a lot of excitement,” Burchill said. lot of excitement,” Burchill said.
 “Documenting their presence is paving the way for more research, with the hope of aiding their recovery and helping them thrive again.”

 Burchill worked for Guinn in Summer 2024 and is now working with Erin Gillam, NDSU professor of biological sciences, in Gillam’s lab.
-Gillam said our collaborative work has been ongoing to find the northern long-eared bat.
+Gillam said the collaborative work has been ongoing to find the northern long-eared bat.
 While her lab and Guinn’s group captured a northern long-eared bat back in 2012, it was not backed up with genetic verification, an extra layer of identification often needed in North Dakota because there are another species that looks quite similar in the state.

 The collaborative group of Burchill, Edens, Guinn and students from UTTC targeted areas near the confluence of the Missouri and Yellowstone rivers, west of Williston.
 They ultimately caught two northern long-eared bats with genetic verification confirming the species identification.